RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. code-block:: bash

-    # in case you are logged in as root
-    su - otobo

-    /opt/otobo/bin/Cron.sh stop
-    /opt/otobo/bin/otobo.Daemon.pl stop --force
+   sudo -u otobo /opt/otobo/bin/Cron.sh stop sudo -u otobo /opt/otobo/bin/otobo.Daemon.pl stop --force

 When OTOBO is running in Docker, you just need to stop the service ``daemon``:

 .. code-block:: bash

    cd /opt/otobo-docker
    docker compose stop daemon
    docker compose ps     # otobo-daemon-1 should have exited with the code 0

 .. note::

    It is recommended to run a backup of the whole OTOBO system at this point.
    If something goes wrong during migration, you will then not have to repeat the entire installation process, but can instead import the backup for a new migration.

     .. seealso::

       We advise you to read the OTOBO :doc:`backup-restore` chapter.

 Optional Step: Mount ``/opt/otrs`` for Convenient Access
 --------------------------------------------------------